 Another cozy hut along the traverse!
 It was also very quiet in comparison to the other two!
-Due to its location in the southern part of the Brenta Dolomites and with great access to many climbing routes it is favored amongst the climbers.
+Due to its location in the southern part of the Brenta Dolomites and with great access to many climbing routes, it is favored amongst climbers.

 Rifugio Agostini’s website is available in English and you can place your booking request through their contact page.
 During the opening season, I would recommend calling directly.

 The hut belongs to the SAT club and offers discounts on accommodation to the alpine club members.

 Day 4: Rifugio Agostini to rifugio Alimonta along via ferratas Castiglioni, sentiero attrezzato dell Ideale, sentiero alp.
 Martinazzi

 Rifugio Agostini is the southernmost point of this traverse.
 For the next couple of days, you will be slowly making your way back North to Passo Grosté where this trip began.

 Another awesome day awaits this time with not 2 but 3 via ferratas to tackle.
 Don’t worry though 2 out of the 3 iron paths are very short and by combining all three you will spend a lot less time attached to a cable, compared to the previous day and more time just hiking.